achterberg/slack-notify/README.md

   * ... wait a second or two ...
   * The Channel drop down menu should be auto populated with channels in your team; select one.
   * Alternately send a [Direct Message](https://slack.zendesk.com/hc/en-us/articles/202009646-Using-channel-group-everyone) by entering text in the Direct Message field.
   * Enter the message text in the Text field, following the formatting hints listed below the field.
-Note that formatting for Indigo and Slack is outlined.
+Formatting for Indigo and Slack is outlined.
   * Optional: Enter a username to be posted as.
 If blank, the plugin will use your username and post as a bot.
   * Optional: Enter a name of an icon to be posted with the message.
 This can be one of the built-in Slack icons or use [custom icon names](https://my.slack.com/customize/emoji).
 If nothing is entered the default is a Slack icon.
   * Optional: Enter the URL to a publically sharable URL for an image file that will be displayed inside a message attachment.
 Slack currently supports the following formats: GIF, JPEG, PNG, and BMP.
   * Optional: Enter the file path to a local file to upload to Slack.

 ## Dependencies
-* Indigo plugins (the IOM and SDK) use Python 2.5
+Indigo plugins (the IOM and SDK) use Python 2.5

+## Plugin ID
+To programmatically restart the plugin, the Plugin ID is: com.bot.indigoplugin.Slack.indigoPlugin

 ## Uninstall
-* Remove “/Library/Application Support/Perceptive Automation/Indigo 6/Plugins/Slack.indigoPlugin” (or the Disabled Plugins folder if disabled) and restart the Indigo Server.
+Remove “/Library/Application Support/Perceptive Automation/Indigo 6/Plugins/Slack.indigoPlugin” (or the Disabled Plugins folder if disabled) and restart the Indigo Server

 ## GitHub Gist
-* For a simple python script version: [indigotoslack](https://gist.github.com/achterberg/cbd46bc3b9cdb391eed7)
+For a simple python script version: [indigotoslack](https://gist.github.com/achterberg/cbd46bc3b9cdb391eed7)